 We present \textbf{\name{}}, the first multisensory VLA that integrates novel sensing modalities to enable beyond-RGB robotic perception and manipulation by unifying heterogeneous sensors into an image-native space.
 The core of our design is an intermediate representation, \emph{sensor-masked images}, which is produced by semantically segmenting the RGB image and overlaying the relevant sensor information as colored masks.
 Such representation makes sure sensor information is spatially grounded and semantically aligned with the RGB image to ease the integration with VLA models.
 This brings several benefits that solve the challenges above: (i) making sensor information spatially grounded in RGB pixel coordinates to facilitate robotic manipulation on target objects, (ii) remaining close to RGB statistics so existing vision encoders and VLA backbones can be reused for further training, (iii) providing a uniform representation across sensors, resolutions, and hardware variants.

-Built on the sensor-masked images, we propose a tailored VLA model architecture (\figref{fig:design-system-overview}).
-We first convert all raw sensor measurements to image-like 2D spatial representations.
-Specifically, we perform beamforming for mmWave radar and acoustic array data to acquire heatmap-like raw sensor images.
-Then, to generate masks for interested objects in the scene, we use a cloud-based Vision-Language Model (VLM) to interpret the task request and generate a prompt for grounded SAM to provide semantic-based segmentation masks~\cite{ren2024grounded}.
-Note that the VLM is only invoked once per task, so its delay does not affect the real-time robot actions.
-We further overlay sensor information on the RGB images in masked regions to acquire the sensor-masked images as the input to the frozen vision encoder.
-After the vision encoder, we add lightweight projection layers for each sensor to generate better-aligned tokens for sensor images.
-Finally, the input tokens are processed by an LLM, which provides tokens to the action expert for the robot action output.
+Building on the sensor-masked images, we propose a tailored VLA model architecture (\figref{fig:design-system-overview}).
+We first convert all raw sensor measurements to image-like 2D spatial representations, specifically, we perform beamforming for mmWave radar and acoustic array data to acquire heatmap-like raw sensor images.
+Then, to generate masks for interested objects in the scene, we use a cloud-based Vision-Language Model (VLM) to interpret task request and generate a prompt for grounded SAM~\cite{ren2024grounded} to provide semantic-based segmentation masks.
+We further overlay sensor information on the RGB images at masked regions to acquire the sensor-masked images as the input to a frozen vision encoder.
+After the vision encoder, we add lightweight projection layers for each sensor to generate better aligned tokens for sensor images. \minorEdit{Finally, a LLM backbone processes the input tokens and conditions the diffusion-based action expert for the robot action output.}

-We build a multi-sensor robot arm prototype to collect RGB camera data together with various sensor data, paired with expert demonstrations, and train \name{} with the collected datasets.
-We evaluate \name{} extensively with several manipulation tasks that require sensor-modality guidance, including thermal-based pick-and-place, mmWave-based see-through boxes and opening the non-empty one, and acoustic-based uncovering a ringing phone beneath clothes. \name{} achieves an average task success rate of 84\%, significantly outperforms 25\% success rate of RGB-only baseline and 56\% success rate of raw-sensor-input baseline.
-This shows the benefit from our unique sensing capabilities and the performance gain from our sensor-masked image representation.
-We also highlight the data efficiency of our approach by achieving a similar success rate with only 50\% training data compared to the raw-sensor-input baseline.
-Moreover, we show that our approach provides strong generalization capability across three unseen tasks, outperforming the base VLA model and raw-sensor-data-based model by 59\% and 28\% respectively on average success rate.
+We build a multi-sensor robot arm prototype to collect RGB camera and sensor data, paired with action demonstrations, and train \name{} with the collected datasets.
+We evaluate \name{} extensively with several manipulation tasks that require sensor-modality guidance, including thermal-based pick-and-place, mmWave-based see-through boxes and opening the non-empty one, and acoustic-based uncovering ringing phone beneath clothes. \name{} achieves an average task success rate of 84\%, significantly outperforms 25\% success rate of RGB-only baseline and 56\% success rate of raw-sensor-input baseline.
+This shows the benefit from our unique sensing capabilities, and the performance gain from our sensor-masked image representation.
+We also highlight the data efficiency of our approach by achieving similar success rate with only 50\% training data compared to raw-sensor-input baseline.
+Moreover, we show that our approach provides strong generalization capability across three unseen tasks, outperforming base VLA model and raw-sensor-data based model by 59\% and 28\% respectively on average success rate.